INFANTILE SMA OR WERDNIG-HOFFMAN DISEASE

 - A bell shaped stomach or belly breathing which results from using muscles and collapse of the chest wall.

-- Trembling (fasciculation) or shrinking (atrophy) of the tongue; clinical signs unique to children with SMA.
+- Trembling (fasciculation) or shrinking (atrophy) of the tongue; clinical signs unique to children with Spinal Muscular Atrophy Association of Australia.

-Children with type 1 SMA and their carers face a difficult battle for survival.
+Children with type 1 Spinal Muscular Atrophy Association of Australia and their carers face a difficult battle for survival.
 At constant risk of respiratory infection and pneumonia, and issues with feeding, constipation, airway maintenance and ensuring healthy bodily function presents real emotional, physical and financial challenges for parents.

 Toys suitable for type 1 children